saurabharora80/self-assessment-api/public/api/conf/1.0/docs/dividends-income.md

-This section allows an API developer to provide data relating to the taxpayer's UK dividends income.
+These resources allow software packages to provide data relating to the taxpayer's UK dividends income.

 This API is not available in production.